 Younger blacks were less willing than their elders to wait for white politicians and largely white electorates to deliver reforms that had already been delayed for decades.
 On April 9, 1968, between 200 and 300 of these black youths gathered near City Hall to demand the closure of the city's schools to commemorate the day of King's funeral.
 Mayor Davis himself joined the protesters in their march.
 By most accounts, the demonstration was tense but nonviolent, although some police officers stated that objects were hurled at them.
 With the mayor still among the protesters, the police used tear gas to disperse the crowd.

 Angered at the police actions at City Hall, and joining more than 100 cities that experienced riots in the wake of King’s assassination, black protesters proceeded to vandalize and burn white-owned businesses.
 Within two days, a three-block wide section of town running down Prospect Avenue lay in ruins.
 Over 1,700 National Guard troops joined 700 policemen in putting down the riot.
 For two nights bullets flew from both parties as police and firemen battled to maintain order and put out fires.
 Nearly 300 arrests were made, mostly of young black males.
-Tragically, seven black citizens died in the violence.
+Tragically, six black citizens died in the violence.

 Eager to avoid more unrest, the city council expediently reformed its housing ordinances to desegregate housing sales and rentals.
 This eliminated the need to hold the previously scheduled referendum vote that might have ignited even more public debates and protesters.
 Since the peak of tensions in April 1968, Kansas City race relations have fortunately improved, even though many of the underlying issues are still not fully resolved.